zefferno/dropbox-restore/README.md

 criminals website.

 This tool automates the process of recovering files from Dropbox client after that were encrypted and deleted during ransomware activity.
-It uses the previous versions feature of Dropbox.
+It uses the Previous Version feature of Dropbox.

 Usage:
 ------